schneelittchen/Lune/README.md

 2. Install Lune

 ## Compiling
-  - Depends on libkitten & sparkcolourpicker
+  - Depends on libKitten & sparkcolourpicker
   - You may want to edit the `Makefiles` to suit your theos installation

 ## Contributions